Laptop Lending Scheme

 As part of the package of COVID supports for higher and further education institutions approved by Government on 22 July 2020, the Department of Further and Higher Education, Research, Innovation and Science has allocated €10 million of capital funding for a once-off COVID-19 grant to support disadvantaged students in the higher education sector in accessing ICT devices.

-The devices will remain the property of MIC and will be distributed to eligible students by means of an appropriate lending/rental scheme.
+Please Note: The devices will remain the property of MIC and will be distributed to eligible students by means of an appropriate lending/rental scheme.
 A loan agreement including terms and conditions will apply.
 Should a student defer/withdraw from MIC, they are required to return the laptop.

 How To Apply